zachleat/zachleat.com/_posts/2024-02-02-carouscroll.md

 ---
 `<carou-scroll>` is a zero-dependency web component to add next and previous buttons to a scrollable container.
 I use it to share exported Keynote slides (as images) on my blog posts.

+Some inspiration from the [W3C WAI Carousel Tutorial](https://www.w3.org/WAI/tutorials/carousels/) (though this isn’t technically a carousel).

 * [Source code on GitHub](https://github.com/zachleat/carouscroll)
 * [Demo](https://zachleat.github.io/carouscroll/demo.html)